Ossobuco Milanese (Braised veal shanks)

 How to prepare Ossobuco Milanese (Braised veal shanks)

-Pour the remaining oil into the pan you cooked the onions in, add the butter 10 and let it melt, then place the veal shanks inside and brown them over medium-high heat without touching them 11.
-After about 4 minutes turn them over gently and you will see that a delicious crust has formed on the outside 12.
+Pour 1/4 cup of oil into the pan where you cooked the onions, add the butter 16 and let it melt, then lay the ossobuco inside and brown over medium-high heat without touching them 17.
+When they are well browned on one side, turn them over 18 and brown them the same way.

-Cover with a lid 16 and cook over medium-low heat for 35 minutes.
-In the meantime, peel the garlic cloves and remove the core 17, then boil them in boiling water for 2 minutes 18: this way the taste of the garlic will be less strong, but if you prefer you can omit this step.
+Cover with the lid 22, lower the heat, and cook for 55-60 minutes, turning the ossobuco halfway through cooking.
+During the last 10 minutes, remove the lid to reduce the sauce.
+Meanwhile, prepare the gremolada: peel the garlic cloves and remove the inner germ, then boil them in boiling water for 2 minutes 23; this way the garlic flavor will be milder, but if you prefer, you can skip this step.
+Drain the garlic cloves and finely chop them together with the bunch of parsley 24.

 Storage